rust-gamedev/rust-gamedev.github.io/content/news/033/index.md

 - Support for 4 layers of tiles for game regions.
   This enables transparency and support for top-down and isometric views.
 - Game regions can now contain named areas.
-- Areas can contain behavior nodes to spawn monsters, lay traps or displace tiles (for example to open a door).
+- Areas can contain behavior nodes to spawn monsters, lay traps, or displace tiles (for example to open a door).
 - New "Systems" module to create behavior for Combat and soon for Crafting, Magic and more.
 System behavior trees can be called from any character.